setwith/html_ina/README.md

 GetHtml.get(content, bypass_html: true)
 ```

-in your code and transfer content to Heredoc.
+into your code and transfer content to Heredoc.

 [How To Use Heredoc in Ruby](https://www.rubyguides.com/2018/11/ruby-heredoc/)